APPENDIX E

 common source of information between the timing system and the results computer.

-The results program has the ability to read the file if it is created
+and Gun test.
+The results program does not have the ability to read the file

 The photo judges should be made aware that the results program can create and